Turkeys are large birds that belong to the genus Meleagris. They are considered common and native to North America.

 2. Royal Palm Turkeys

 Ever thought of a turkey kept for aesthetics?
 Well, you have it here.
-The Royal Palm turkey is one breed that is primarily kept as an ornamental bird because of its unique appearance.
+The Royal Palm turkey is one breed primarily kept as an ornamental bird because of its unique appearance.

 Just as the name suggests, this variety of turkey has a regal bearing.
 They are calm and stand out among the crowd because of their beauty and striking appearance.

 The Royal Palm has white plumage rimmed with distinctive metallic black.
-They are smaller than most other varieties of turkey, which is why they are primarily raised for exhibition or beautifying the home and the farm.
+They are smaller than most other turkey varieties, so they are primarily raised for exhibition or beautifying the home and the farm.

-Notwithstanding, they are an excellent addition to any farm because the meat makes a nice dressing and tastes great too.
-More so, they lay eggs and take care of their young ones well.
+Notwithstanding, they are an excellent addition to any farm because the meat makes a nice dressing and tastes great, too.
+More so, they lay eggs and care for their young ones well.

-These turkeys have fierce foraging skills and are kept in some areas as a means of biological insect control.
+These turkeys have fierce foraging skills and are kept in some areas for biological insect control.

 3. Bourbon Reds Turkey